IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 MISSION

-• An IRS-approved 501(c)( b3) nonprofit corporation, the Hawai'i Federal Tax Clinic serves the low-income residents of the Hawaiian Islands, USA and was initially generously supported by the Tax Law Institute at Washington, DC and a local Honolulu tax service.
-The Hawai'i Federal Tax Clinic was approved for funding by the Taxpayer Advocate Service (TAS) of the Internal Revenue Service in November 2020 and was awarded a $75,000 grant, but it has operated solely with private funds since 2022.
+• An IRS-approved 501(c)( b3) nonprofit corporation, the Free Tax Clinic serves the low-income residents of the Hawaiian Islands, USA and was initially generously supported by the Tax Law Institute at Washington, DC and a local Honolulu tax service.
+The Free Tax Clinic was initially approved for funding by the Taxpayer Advocate Service (TAS) of the Internal Revenue Service in November 2020 and was awarded a $75,000 grant, but it has operated solely with private funds since 2022.
 A pending grant application is being considered for IRS-refunding.

 • Provide pro bono representation on behalf of low-income taxpayers in tax disputes with the Internal Revenue Service (IRS) and the United States Tax Court, including audits, appeals, collection matters, and federal tax litigation.
 We also help taxpayers respond to the IRS and correct account problems.

-• The Hawai'i Federal Tax Clinic was approved in 2024 to participate in the United States Tax Court Clinical, Student Practice and Calendar Call Program.
-We have established a pro bono program with the support of the Tax Law Institute and are actively engaged as legal representatives in several docketed cases in U.S. Tax Court.
+• The Free Tax Clinic was approved in 2024 to participate in the United States Tax Court Clinical, Student Practice and Calendar Call Program.
+The Free Tax Clinic established a pro bono program with the support of the Tax Law Institute and TLI is actively engaged as legal representatives in several docketed cases in U.S. Tax Court.

 • Educate low income and ESL taxpayers about taxpayer rights and responsibilities.

-• Our services are free and we are mostly a no cost clinic for eligible taxpayers (but taxpayers must pay the $60 filing fee for the U.S. Tax Court petition).
-Although we receive no partial funding from the IRS, our clinic, and our volunteers continue to work completely independent of the IRS, thanks to the generous support of the Tax Law Institute.
+• Our services are free and we are mostly a no cost clinic for eligible clients at the Clinic (but taxpayers must pay the $60 filing fee for the U.S. Tax Court petition).
+Although we receive no partial funding from the IRS, our litigators, and our volunteers continue to work completely independent of the IRS, thanks to the generous support of the Tax Law Institute.

 • We determine whether prospective clients meet income guidelines and other criteria before agreeing to represent them and provide legal services.